 - The tool unrolls only a few loops.
 The majority of computations are implemented as multi-cycle hardware paths, probably due to the wide number of function calls on several loops' iterations. - ii) Albeit the C-To-RTL version yields much higher operating frequency than the manual implementation, at the cost of multi-cycle algorithm iterations, this results in no performance increase.
 This is due to the fact that subsequent Nelder-Mead iterations cannot be parallelized, therefore there is no gain from a pipelined implementation.
 The higher number of intermediate registers increases the setup-hold times in the critical path, resulting in an overall slower execution.

-Software version could be altered in order to achieve better results in automatic synthesis, using code re-factoring techniques encompassing hardware synthesis estimation [14], but no such experimentation was performed and is postponed to future work.
+Software versions could be modified to achieve better results in automatic synthesis, using code re-factoring techniques encompassing hardware synthesis estimation [10], to be done as future work.